 - Environmental irritants: Dust, mold, smoke, poor air quality, air fresheners, and other things in a home that could cause eye irritation can cause conjunctivitis.
 Even pet shampoo and dirt that gets in a cat's eyes can cause conjunctivitis because of how irritating it can be.
 These things can all cause the non-infectious type of conjunctivitis.

 Diagnosing Conjunctivitis in Cats

-Neither the infectious or non-infectious type of conjunctivitis is contagious to people but people can spread infectious conjunctivitis to other cats just by touching them.
-If a person has pet a cat that has herpesvirus type-1 or obvious conjunctivitis they should always wash their hands before handling any other cat, even if they aren't sure if the cat they touched had an infectious type of conjunctivitis.
+Neither the infectious or non-infectious type of conjunctivitis is contagious to humans.
+However, people can spread infectious conjunctivitis to other cats just by touching them.
+If a person has pet a cat that has herpesvirus type-1 or obvious conjunctivitis they should always wash their hands before handling any other cat even if they aren't sure if the cat they touched had an infectious type of conjunctivitis.
 It is better to be safe than sorry and limit a cat's exposure to viruses and bacteria whenever possible.